library-data-platform/ldp/doc/Admin_Guide.md

   setting.

 * `sources` (object; required) is a collection of sources that LDP can extract data from.
-Only one source should be provided in the case of non-consortial deployments.
-A source is defined by a source name and an associated object containing several settings:
+Only one source should be provided.
+A source is defined by a source name and an associated object containing several
+  settings:
   * `direct_database_host` (string; optional) is the FOLIO database host name.
   * `direct_database_name` (string; optional) is the FOLIO database